robatronPrime/CLOCOSS_Sign_Off_3/README.md

 ## Clone repository
 git clone https://github.com/robatronPrime/CLOCOSS_Sign_Off_3.git

-## Install express into CLOCOSS Sign Off 2
+## Install express and simple-google-openid into CLOCOSS Sign Off 3
 npm install --save express
+npm install simple-google-openid

 ## To test run
 node app - to veiw the page type in the external IP address for the VM and :8080 at the end.
 Example: ##.###.##.##:8080